moby/moby/docs/reference/commandline/dockerd.md

 Setting this option applies to all containers the daemon launches.

+#### Configure container isolation technology (Windows)

-Also Windows Container makes use of `--exec-opt` for special purpose.
-Docker user can specify default container isolation technology with this, for example:
+For Windows containers, you can specify the default container isolation technology to use, using the `--exec-opt isolation` flag.

+The following example makes `hyperv` the default isolation technology:

 ```console
 > dockerd --exec-opt isolation=hyperv
 ```

-Will make `hyperv` the default isolation technology on Windows.
 If no isolation value is specified on daemon start, on Windows client, the default is `hyperv`, and on Windows server, the default is `process`.

 ### Daemon DNS options